intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 informative:
   RFC0760:
+  RFC4566:
   RFC6709:
+  RFC7159:
   RFC7230:
+  RFC7423:
+  I-D.ietf-json-i-json:

 --- abstract

-Jon Postel's famous statement from RFC 1122 of "Be liberal in what you accept, and conservative in what you send" -- is a principle that has long guided the design of Internet protocols and implementations of those protocols.
-The philosophy of liberally accepting inputs encourages divergent behavior that has harmful long-term consequences to protocol interoperability.
+Jon Postel's famous statement in RFC 1122 of "Be liberal in what you accept, and conservative in what you send" -- is a principle that has long guided the design of Internet protocols and implementations of those protocols.
+The posture this statement advocates might promote interoperability in the short term, but that short term advantage is outweighed by negative consequences that affect the long term maintenance of a protocol and its ecosystem.

 --- middle